ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 val hello : unit -> unit
 ```

 But modules often define new types.
-Let's define a simple record type that
+Let's define a record type that
 would represent a date:

 ```ocaml